komxun/Cpp-in-21-days-Part1/README.md

 1. It makes COLOR the name of an enumeration; that is, a new type
 2. It makes RED a symbolic constant with the value 0, BLUE = 1, GREEN = 2, WHITE = 3, BLACK = 4

-- Every enymerated constant has an integer value.
+- Every enumerated constant has an integer value.
 If not specified, the first constant has the value 0, then 1, 2, ...
 - Any one of the constants can be initialized with a particular value, but those that are not initialized count upward from the ones before
 ``` cpp
 enum Color {RED=100, BLUE, GREEN=500, WHITE, BLACK=700};